imaddde867/spotify-clusters/README.md

 • Extract and analyze audio features from Spotify tracks
 • Segment songs based on their audio characteristics
 • Discover hidden patterns in music data
-• Build a recommendation system for personalized music suggestions
+• Build a RECOMMENDATION system for personalized music suggestions
 • Visualize complex relationships in high-dimensional audio data

 ## 📊 Techniques Used